mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Improvements

-* We added the AWS Osaka, Seoul & Jakarta regions as new deployment targets in Mendix Cloud Asia Pacific.
+* We added the AWS Osaka, Seoul, and Jakarta regions as new deployment targets in Mendix Cloud Asia Pacific.